 “That box you put your hand on, go through that one last time,” the man asked, directing his gaze to the box and nodding slightly.

 “I’m leaving for the night.
 I’ll work on this tomorrow,” a sense of unease crept up around Jacob as he found his fingers searching in the box of files for him.
 The urge to go through the pages for just a moment began to excite Jacob.

-Slipping out a few pages of old heavy parchment and a few old photos, Jacob’s eyes widened at the image of a long white haired young man on the black and white photograph.
+Slipping out a few pages of old heavy parchment and a few old photos, Jacob’s eyes widened at the image of a long pale blond haired young man in the black and white photograph.
 “Is this what you wanted me to find?”
 Reading what was written in cursive on the file: Lowell, Massachusetts.
 A tingle drifted through his fingers and down his spine as he lifted the file from the box.
 “This case is closed.
 Are you sure this is what you want?” he asked calmly, lifting the heavy parchment out a little trying to read the words written in oxidized ink.
-Upon closer inspection he saw the words were in ancient Gaelic and Latin.
+Upon closer inspection, he saw the words were in ancient Gaelic and Latin.
 Looking up from the folder toward the tall man again, the only response was a slow nod before he turned away, his black trench coat trailing behind.
 Running after him out the room, he saw the current night shift crew settling in for the night and the mysterious trench coat man had disappeared.
 Swiftly looking down the hall both directions, Jacob concluded the man had most certainly disappeared.
 Taking out his cell phone, Jacob speed dialed his friend Frankie.

 “I think I’m going to need your help on this,” slipping the file folder under his coat, Jacob made his way to the elevator.
 “Could you meet me at the Commons in three days?
 I know it’s short notice, but I really need your help.
 This whole mess just got a lot more complicated.
 I feel her presence.
 She’s near.”
 Jacob spoke with nervous speed.